madchipmunksoftware/the-daily-btc/README.md

 # Purpose
 The purpose of this program is to host a webpage that showcases daily price actions and news for Bitcoin.

-# Design
+# Implementation

 <img src="./assets/system-design.png">

-Above is a visual representation of the system design.
-Here is a high-level overview of its implementation:
+Above is a diagram of the system.
+Here is an overview of its operations:
 <ol>
     <li>daily-btc.db:
         <ul>